boudzela/data_model_rental_movie_shop/README.md

 # 1. Description and requirements

-This is a project about designing the conceptual model, the logical model, the physical model, and finally the database for a video rental application.
+This is a project about designing the conceptual model, the logical model, the physical model, and finally the database for a video rental store.

 Requirements:
 This database will be used at a video rental store.
 We need different levels of permissions for different users.
 The store manager should be able to add/update/delete the list of movies.
 They will be in charge of setting the daily rental rate.
 Cashiers should have a read-only view of the list of movies.
 They should be able to manage the list of customers and create invoices.